Apolodevpt/Apolodevpt/README.md

 -🔥 Junior Web Developer & Professional Computer Instructor.

--🏡 I live with my wife in Antas-Famalição / Portugal.
+-🏡 I live with my wife in Antas-Famalicão / Portugal.

 -🔭 Currently I'm studying a specialization and a Master's in Software Engineering at (IPCA) .